-Students intending to graduate from GLCC with either an Associates or Bachelors degree must meet the following requirements:
+Students intending to graduate from GLCC with either an Associate's or Bachelor's degree must meet the following requirements:

-1. Attain a minimum 2.0 cumulative GPA upon graduation.
-2. Successfully complete a minimum of 64 semester hours for an AA/ARE, 128 semester hours for a BRE, or 131 semester hours for a BS.
-3. Successfully complete the courses required in the General Education, Bible-Theology Major, General Electives, and one of the following two options: a.
-A major, e.g. Christian Ministries, Christian Education, Cross-Cultural Ministry, Counseling, Music, Youth Ministry. b.
-A minor and 14 hours of professional studies.
-4. Satisfactorily fulfill the Outreach Ministries requirement (see page 77).
+- 1. Attain a minimum 2.0 GPA upon graduation; - 2.
+Attain a minimum 2.5 GPA in one's professional major/minor (beginning with the class of 2001-2002); - 3.
+Successfully complete a minimum of 64 semester hours for AA/ARE or 129 semester hours for a BRE or 132 semester hours for a BS; - 4.
+Successfully complete the courses required in the General Education Requirements, Bible/Theology Major, General Electives, and one of the following two options: - a.
+A major, i.e., Christian Ministries, Christian Éducation, Cross-Cultural Ministries, Family Life Education, History, Interpersonal and Organizational Communication, Psychology/Counseling, Music, Youth Ministry; - b.
+A minor and 14 hours of professional studies; - 5.
+Satisfactorily fulfill the Christian Service requirement; - 6.
+Take required exit evaluations.